aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

   python reactbank_test_old.py
 ```

 :::note

-You will need to add a Wring_TOKEN to your project secrets on Travis CI.
+You will need to add a TG_TOKEN to your project secrets on Travis CI.
 For more information, see the documentation provided by Travis CI here: **[Travis CI Documentation](https://docs.travis-ci.com/user/environment-variables/)**

 :::

 ## Managing Your Integrations
 When you add an integration, **this only applies to your user account**.
 This offers flexibility for others on your team to select different integrations or set them up specific to their use case.

 You can manage your personal integrations which will be displayed in the integrations table on the integrations tab.
 Here, each integration be displayed along with a button to edit the integration.
 Each integration will have different fields that you can edit but they will all allow you to enable/disable the integration

 :::warning

 Changing the status of the integration here will apply to all tests regardless of test specific settings.

 :::

 Some integrations can be deleted via our UI.
 This will remove your data from our database but please note any access tokens you may have generated on other platforms such as Github or Gitlab will **need to be managed from those respective platforms**.

 Other integrations such as Slack will need to be removed from those platforms.

 ## Scheduled runs